Burns Township in Bancroft in Shiawassee County, Michigan — The American Midwest (Great Lakes)

 Erected 2022 by Michigan Historical Commission and Michigan History Center.
 (Marker Number L32.)

 Location.
 42° 51.655′ N, 84° 1.878′ W. Marker is in Bancroft, Michigan, in Shiawassee County.
 It is in Burns Township.
-Marker is on Cole Road near Miller Road, on the right when traveling east.
+It is on Cole Road near Miller Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 6630 Cole Road, Bancroft MI 48414, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Site of the Bancroft School (approx. 1.9 miles away); Bancroft Veterans Memorial (approx. 2.3 miles away); Train E243 Collision (approx. 4.2 miles away); Sandula Clock Tower (approx. 4.2 miles away); Durand Union Station (approx. 4.2 miles away); Southeast 100 Block Saginaw Street (approx. 4.2 miles away); Durand Railroad History / The Knights Templar Special (approx. 4.2 miles away); VFW Post 2272 Veterans Memorial (approx. 4.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Site of the Bancroft School (approx. 1.9 miles away); Bancroft Veterans Memorial (approx. 2.3 miles away); Train E243 Collision (approx. 4.2 miles away); Sandula Clock Tower (approx. 4.2 miles away); Durand Union Station (approx. 4.2 miles away); Southeast 100 Block Saginaw Street (approx. 4.2 miles away); Durand Railroad History / The Knights Templar Special (approx. 4.2 miles away); VFW Post 2272 Veterans Memorial (approx. 4.7 miles away).
 Touch for a list and map of all markers in Bancroft.

 More about this marker.
 This is a replacement marker with new text.
 The previous marker at the same location which was stolen in 2013.